zchisholm/git-flow-example/README.md

 # git-flow-example

-The purpose of this repository is to show off the git flow for use in @kfcampbell's "git basics" demonstration.
+The purpose of this repository is to show off the basics of merging a pull request for the git flow presentation.

 ## Usage